-- 1 tsp sea salt / pink salt
+- a pinch sea salt / pink salt

 - Blend the base ingredients until they are all broken up and stuck together in a ball.

-- Scoop out the avocados and blend together with all the other mousse ingredients.
+- Scoop out the avocados and blend together with all the other chocolate mousse ingredients.

-- Taste the mousse and add more sweetener if needed.
-I usually use 3 tbsp but you may need to double this if you prefer a sweeter desert.
+- Taste the cacao mousse and add more sweetener if needed.
+I usually use 3 tbsp but you may need to double this if you prefer a sweeter dessert.

 - Blend all of the salted caramel ingredients together with enough water to make a silky smooth caramel.

-- Enjoy immediately or store in the fridge and eat within 3 days.
+- Enjoy your chocolate avocado mousse immediately or store in the fridge and eat within 3 days.

 Links maybe affiliated, meaning I earn a commission from purchases but at no extra cost to yourself.